smetj/wishbone/docs/modules/events.rst

 Events
 ======

-:pyclass`wishbone.event.Event` instances are used to transport data between :the queues of modules.
+:py:class:`wishbone.event.Event` instances are used to transport data between :the queues of modules.

 The `input modules`_ should initialize a :py:class:`wishbone.event.Event` instance to